 - Do not allow your baby to sleep with other children or adults, either in bed or on a sofa or chair.

-- Do not use blankets or comforters in the crib with your baby.
+- Do not use a blanket, sheepskin, bumper or comforter in the sleep area with your baby.

 - Do not place pillows in the crib with your baby or put your baby to sleep on a pillow.